-RobotX is ultimately an autonomous vehicles competition.
-Though novel hardware systems can improve performance, the most important factors in having a successful system are the autonomous behaviors.
+Roboboat is ultimately an autonomous vehicles competition.
+Though the vehicle design can improve performance, the most important factors in having a successful system are the autonomous behaviors.
 With this in mind, the Georgia Tech team adopted a software first approach to the design process.
-This is similar to a common view in the UAV community, where the vehicle itself is merely a "truck" to get the payload where it needs to be.
+This is similar to a common view in the UAV community, where the vehicle itself is merely a truck to get the payload where it needs to be.
 In this case, the behavioral algorithms themselves could be considered the payload.
-The "truck" necessary could be any maneuverable floating platform, provided it supports the correct sensors.
-This is particularly relevant for our team, as we are involved in other maritime robotic competitions and research, which require to use different classes of vehicles: a 16 foot WAM-V platform for RobotX, a smaller than 6 feet boat for Roboboat, an underwater vehicle for RoboSub.
-Each vehicle is capable of supporting a varied suite of sensors and actuators and runs the same software.
+The truck necessary could be any maneuverable floating platform, provided it supports the correct sensors.
+To minimize the design work necessary to get an adequate platform, a previously designed vehicle was used.
+This platform was the vehicle used by the 2014 Georgia Tech team.